 Following a drive to combat this, focus has steered towards inspiring the next generation of GP’s through work experience.
 Students wishing to embark on a career in medicine are able to gain clinical experience working in a community healthcare setting allowing candidates to see how intellectually stimulating, challenging and diverse a career in primary care actually is.

-This toolkit guide from HEE will help guide you through the process, with handy ‘how to’ processes, document templates, guidance and FAQs
+This toolkit guide from WT&E will help guide you through the process, with handy ‘how to’ processes, document templates, guidance and FAQs

 Primary Care is an exciting & fast paced environment that is changing rapidly.